jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

    :align: center
    :width: 380px

-And here is Same Igor panel with this setting:
+And here is the same Igor panel with this setting, note the opresence of the **bottom controls**:

 .. image:: media/CorrectScrRes.jpg
    :align: center
    :width: 380px

-You may need to set now display pixel resolution (numbers of pixels setting) to less pixels so you can actually read the text.
+You may need to change now the display pixel resolution (numbers of pixels setting) to less pixels so you can actually read the text.
 Or get larger display.

-Note, that it shoudl be possible to use higher DPI settings with enough pixels on teh screen.
-ABove example was done with HD TV display setting (1920x1080 pixels).
-My display is UGH (aka 4k) display, capable of displaying 3840 x 2160 pixels.
-But at that resolution it is humanly impossible to read anything.
-Instead of raising the DPI to 200% I chose less pixels and 100% DPI.
+Note, that it should be possible to use higher DPI settings with enough pixels on the screen.
+Above example was done with HD TV display setting (1920x1080 pixels).
+My display is UHD (aka 4k) display, capable of displaying up to 3840 x 2160 pixels.
+But at that resolution it is basically humanly impossible to read anything.
+It is likely that I could use 4k setting AND 200% DPI setting, but I have seens some artifacts.
+Instead of raising the DPI to 200% I chose less pixels (HD resolutions) and 100% DPI.
+This has similar/same result with respect to size of text and icons, but Igor Pro works...